ReciprocalSpace/ReciprocalSpace/README.md

 ---------------------
 - vlf-mri : data analysis of Fast Field Cycling Nuclear Magnetic Resonance data acquired with a Stelar Relaxometer
 - - https://github.com/ReciprocalSpace/vlf_mri
-- pycoilib : inductance calculator for coils of arbitrary geometries in space
+- pycoilib : inductance calculator for coils of arbitrary geometries in space (in dev!)
 - - https://github.com/ReciprocalSpace/pycoilib
 - caracnl : caracterization of the non-linear electrical properties of superconducting resonators using Vector Network Analyser data and a non-linear model
 - - https://github.com/ReciprocalSpace/caracnl